Skip to Content

 The Systemic Shift

-A critical turning point occurred as Ministry of Justice resources dropped from £9.1B to £8.05B, creating a dangerous gap in community-level support.
+A critical turning point occurred as Ministry of Justice had a huge drop in resources, creating a dangerous gap in community-level support.
 This funding crisis necessitated a move toward an institutional-grade intervention.
-We identified the need to focus on Pillar I (The Community) to prevent first-time entrants into the justice system before they reach the courtroom.
+We identified the need to help prevent first-time entrants into the justice system before they reach the courtroom.

 (2023)